-In the English Department we are passionate about reading and would encourage all our students to pick up a book as a way of stimulating their imagination, improving their vocabulary and expression and, above all, providing hours of entertainment away from televisions, phones, Ipads and computers.
+In the English Department we are passionate about reading and we encourage all our students to pick up a book as a way of stimulating their imagination, improving their vocabulary and expression and, above all, providing hours of entertainment away from televisions, phones, Ipads and computers.

 We recommend both fiction and non-fiction; both provide a source of information and will help students to improve their grammar, spelling and sense of how a piece of writing should be organised.

 To help promote good reading habits, we would encourage parents to be heavily involved in this process.
 There are a number of ways in which you can do this:

 - read regularly in front of your children.
 It helps if they see you reading as it provides them with a good role model

 - visit the library or bookshop together